 We had a couple special guests in our sleeping quarters: an extremely large ant in our bedroom and a friendly frog in our bathroom.

-Since neither of us had ever visited India before, let alone taught in that culture, we were unsure what to expect.
+Since neither of us had ever visited India before, we were unsure what to expect.
 However, we were pleasantly surprised.
 Our experience far surpassed our expectations!

 The faculty we taught represented elementary, secondary, and all subject areas -- math, science, English language, Indian literature, etc. They were so engaged!
 They not only listened well but also participated fully in collaborative learning activities and presentations.
 The more time we spent with them, the more comfortable we were with them and they were with us.